prudvikeshav/KodeKloudEngineer/Kubernetes/Deploy Node App on Kubernetes.md

 - You can check the application by clicking on *NodeApp* button on top bar.

- ## Solution:
+## Solution

+### 1. Deployment YAML

+This YAML defines the deployment for the application with the specified image and replica count.

-We need to create a deployment based on given requirements.
-Below is the yaml script for the deployment
+We can create a deployment using command line based on given requirements.

 ```
 kubectl create deployment kodekloud --image=gcr.io/kodekloud/centos-ssh-enabled:node --replicas=2 --dry-run=client -o yaml
 ```

+ Below is the yaml script for the deployment
+ File: `Deployment.yaml`

 ```deployment.yaml
 apiVersion: apps/v1